• Skip to main content

 Simple steps to make Fennel, Apple & Cabbage Slaw Salad

 Start by using a mandoline slicer!
 Yes, you can make this salad with a chef’s knife, but a mandoline will speed up the process and be more fun.
-Be careful, though and use the handguard provided – you don’t want your hands getting anywhere near the blade!
+Be careful, though, and use the handguard provided – you don’t want your hands getting anywhere near the blade!

 I recommend prepping all of the ingredients beforehand.
 Combine them in a large bowl and serve the slaw salad within the next few hours for optimal crispiness.
-If you choose to refrigerate any leftovers, the slaw will still taste good, but it will be a bit soggy the next day.
+If you refrigerate any leftovers, the slaw will still taste good, but it will be a bit soggy the next day.

-• Thinly sliced fennel with a mandoline on top of a wooden cutting board
+Thinly sliced fennel with a mandoline on top of a wooden cutting board.

-• Shredded Cabbage using a mandoline
+Shredded Cabbage using a mandoline.

-Fennel, Apple & Cabbage Slaw Salad in a bowl
+Fennel, Apple & Cabbage Slaw Salad in a bowl.

 Fennel, Apple & Cabbage Slaw Salad with pomegranates & fennel alongside